Welcome to Our Kabbalah Crash Course

 Yes, this is a course of learning – a fun one – unlike anything you’ve ever encountered.
 We’re taking a lot of information, spanning centuries, and filtering it through the Matrix films.
 This will not only radically change your view of the Matrix, it will also, “free your mind,” regarding much more about life.

-As mentioned, Lana and Lily Wachowski both have knowledge of kabbalah.
-In this Knowledge Base, we will show how this provides the framework to everything in the Matrix story.
-Before getting into the character profiles and ideas from the Matrix movies, we’re presenting some key concepts in the form of ‘templates.’
+In this Knowledge Base, we will show how the concepts taught in kabbalistic writings provide the framework for everything in the Matrix story.
+Before getting into the character profiles and ideas from the Matrix movies, we’re presenting some key ideas in the form of ‘templates.’
 Kabbalah is very structured and logical, and diagrams are an effective way to convey ideas.

 Take your time and please feel free to reach out to us at email@example.com with any comments, questions or suggestions.

-We recommend following all of the articles in the Knowledge Base in the sequence presented as new concepts connect back to previous ones we discuss.
+We recommend following all of the articles in the Knowledge Base in the sequence presented as new concepts connect back to the previous ones we discuss.

 The Two Main Templates in Kabbalah